🍄 Self care, or a clever excuse?

 Maps Of The Mind

-John is helping people to safely and effectively use psychedelics for insight, healing, and growth.
+John is helping people on their path to insight, healing, and growth.

 Read more from Maps Of The Mind